jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.7.15 ElevationAboveStream

-Calculates the elevation of cells above the nearest downslope stream cell.
+Calculates the elevation of cells above the nearest downslope stream cell..

 *Parameters*: